Protecting your Wood Floor from a Real Christmas Tree

 It’s that time of the year when everything feels a little more wonderful inside our homes.
-And a lovely staple of the season which is becoming ever more on-trend is the real Christmas tree.
-A naturally beautiful way to bring the festive joy indoors, real trees look and smell just glorious.
+A real Christmas tree is a naturally beautiful way to bring the festive joy indoors, real trees look and smell just glorious.
 And they’ll do no harm to your wood flooring as long as you take a little care.

 Here are our top tips to protect your floor from any accidental sap stains, water spills or scratches with a real tree this Christmas…